fantasmoio/Fantasmo-iOS-SDK/README.md

 FMLocationManager.shared.unsetAnchor()
 ```

+Anchoring relies on ARKit and is therefore supported by iPhone SE, iPhone 6s, iPhone 6s Plus and newer.

 ### Radius Check

 In order to check if a zone, like parking, is within a given radius of the current device location (as provided by CoreLocation) before attempting to localize, use the `isZoneInRadius` method.
 The method takes a closure which provides a boolean result.